-YES = Burning is allowed in your area on the day specified.
+NO means that Open Burning is Prohibited in your area on the day specified.

-NO = Burning is prohibited in your area on the day specified.
+YES means that Open Burning is Allowed in your area on the day specified.

 Recommended burn hours are 9:00 AM to 3:00 PM unless otherwise noted below.